List Decoding Random Euclidean Codes and Infinite Constellations: Prior work on Haar lattices

 Let $Y\sim\pois(V/2)$ be a Poisson random variable of mean $V/2$ for some $V$ to be specified later.

-Kim showed the following improvement upon Rogers results. \begin{theorem}[Proposition 3.3 of \cite{kim2016random}] Let $\cB$ be a centrally symmetric set in $\bR^n$ of volume $V$.
+Kim showed the following improvement upon Rogers results. \begin{theorem}[Proposition 3.3 of~\cite{kim2016random}] Let $\cB$ be a centrally symmetric set in $\bR^n$ of volume $V$.
 There exists constants $C,c>0$ such that, if $n$ is sufficiently large and $V,k\le Cn$, then

-\end{theorem} Note that the number of \emph{pairs} of lattice points is considered since if $\vx\in\Lambda$ so is $-\vx$.
-That is why there is a normalization factor $1/2$ in the random variable we consider.
+\end{theorem} Note that the number of \emph{pairs} of lattice points is considered since if $\vx\in\Lambda$ then so is $-\vx$.
+That is why there is a normalization factor $1/2$ in front of the number of nonzero lattice points in $\cB$.

-Str\"ombergsson and S\"odergren provided another improvement on the distribution of short vectors in a random lattice. \begin{theorem}[Theorem 1.2 of \cite{ss-2016-gen-gauss-circle}] Let $\cB$ be an $n$-dimensional Euclidean ball centered at the origin of volume $V$.
+Str\"ombergsson and S\"odergren provided another improvement on the distribution of short vectors in a random lattice. \begin{theorem}[Theorem 1.2 of~\cite{ss-2016-gen-gauss-circle}] Let $\cB$ be an $n$-dimensional Euclidean ball centered at the origin of volume $V$.
 For any $\eps>0$,

 uniformly wrt all $k,V\ge0$ satisfying $\min\{k,V\}\le\cO_\eps(e^{\eps n})$. \end{theorem}